VinArts10/MyDockFinder/README.md

 # MyDockFinder
-Download My DOCK FINDER FROM THIS WEBSITE
+Download My DOCK FINDER FROM THIS GITHUB page.